Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Real data application

 \section{Real data application}

-In this section, we illustrate our proposed method by using two datasets with continuous response variables (Boston housing data and Abalone data) and two datasets with binary responses (Haberman's survival data and BUPA data).
+In this section, we illustrate our proposed method by using two datasets, the Boston housing data with continuous responses and the BUPA liver disorders data with binary responses.
+We use the two datasets to illustrate the prediction and classification performance of our SDRN method on continuous and binary responses, respectively.
 Each dataset is randomly split into 75\% training data and 25\% test data.
-The training data is used to fit the model, whereas the test data is used to examine the prediction accuracy.
+The training data is used to fit the model, while the test data is used to evaluate the performance.
 Then, we compare our SDRN with five methods, including LM/GLM (linear model/generalized linear model), FNN, GBM, RF and GAM.
 For all methods, the tuning parameters are selected by 5-fold cross validations based on a grid search.